Pravin71/QLearning-Doom/README.md

 # Q Learning-Doom

-The neural network will aproximate Q values based on the given state.
+The neural network will approximate Q values based on the given state.

-##TJR